Preventing Machine Entanglement

 Additional safety measures that should be in place include:

-The skilled and experienced Philadelphia Workers’ Compensation lawyers at Gross & Kenny, LLP provide injured workers with knowledgeable legal representation so that they can focus on their recovery.
-Call 267-589-0090 or 215-512-1500 today to schedule a free consultation in our Center City Philadelphia offices.
+The skilled and experienced Philadelphia Workers’ Compensation lawyers of Gross & Kenny, LLP provide injured workers with knowledgeable legal representation so that they can focus on their recovery.
+Call 215-512-1500 today to schedule a free consultation in our Center City Philadelphia offices.
 You can also complete our online contact form.